 Thank you to the amazing companies that have supported this episode.

 Boppy makes a lot of great products to support you during pregnancy and for your baby.
-One of my favorite products is the Total Body Pillow that supports your from head to toe during pregnancy and postpartum.
-You can click here to check out the Total Body Pillow and other products I love from Boppy.
+The Original Boppy Pillow will be a lifesaver as a new parent.
+You can click here to check out some of my favorite products from Boppy.
 Use the promo code PREGPOD20 to save 20% off at Boppy.com.

 Zahler makes high-quality prenatal vitamins that have the active form of folate plus omega 3s and DHA.
 For the current promo code to save on an amazing prenatal vitamin click this link Zahler Prenatal + DHA.
 During the month of February 2021 you can save 20% off the Prenatal +DHA, plus get a free silicone baby bib with your purchase.
 Click here for details.

 Mommy Steps makes insoles specifically for pregnancy.
 They have insoles for athletic shoes and ones for flats or boots.
 You can even heat them in your oven and mold them to your own feet.
 Mommy Steps is offering an exclusive 20% off for listeners of the Pregnancy Podcast.
 Click here to check them out and enter the promo code FEET when you checkout.